Franzeu/Subreddit-Monitor-Bot/README.md

-# RedditPosts-Bot
+# Subreddit-Monitor-Bot
-RedditPosts-Bot is a Discord bot that retreives reddit submissions and streams it in real time.
+Subreddit-Monitor-Bot is a Discord bot that retreives reddit submissions and streams it in real time.

 ### Features
-Here are all the features that RedditPosts-Bot
+Here are all the features that Subreddit-Monitor-Bot
 - Stream a subreddit and get notified when a new post gets posted
 - Add keywords when streaming a subreddit so that you only receive posts that have the keywords in the title
 - Look at the top, hot, and newests post in a subreddit